plone/documentation/source/contributing/ask-for-help.rst

 First, shut down Plone if it's running as a service / background process.
 Then start Plone in foreground mode.

-On Linux, OSX or similar systems this is (navigate to Plone folder first):
+On Linux, macOS or similar systems this is (navigate to Plone folder first):

 .. code-block:: shell